• Skip to main content

 Population and ethnicity

-As of the end of 2005, the total population of Nyalam County was 15,000, of which the Tibetan population accounted for 87% of the total population, in addition to Han, Hui, Tujia, Sherpa and Nepalese, as well as Kachar (Tibetan and Nepalese Mixed race)
+As of the end of 2005, the total population of Nyalam County was 15,000, of which Tibetan accounted for 87% of total population, in addition to Han, Hui, Tujia, Sherpa and Nepalese, as well as Kachar (Tibetan and Nepalese Mixed race)

 Brief History